atan009/vimrc/README.md

 As for the nine selected plugins, each are popular ones that every vim users should know.
 Want to jump between folders with a few keys?
 Want to comment a whole paragraph with just a snap?
 The nine selected plugins have features that make programming easier than ever.

+The `.vimrc` in this pre-configured vim package contains a lot of configuration that are commonly used.
+Some of the configurations are commented out.
+If after looking at the `.vimrc` file and you decides to use some of the configurations that was not included, just take out the comments.

+To see what other programmers think about vim, go to [Stackoverflow: Is learning VIM worth the effort?](http://stackoverflow.com/questions/597077/is-learning-vim-worth-the-effort)

+To see what shortcuts other programmers love to use, go to [Stackoverflow: What is your most productive shortcut with Vim?](http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim)

+To learn more about what vim can do, go to [The Vim Editor: What Vim Can Do] (http://www.vim.org/about.php)

 Installation:
 --------------
 Before installng, make sure you have git and vim.